mitya33/spellcheckr/README.md

-# spellcheckr
+# Spellcheckr

-Spellcheckr is a JavaScript-based spellchecker for use on HTML textarea elements.
-It supports multiple languages (via dictionary text files), user dictionaries (i.e. custom words) and much more besides.
+Spellcheckr is a JavaScript-based spellchecker that integrates into textarea tag.
+It provides a full spellchecker experience, and runs in one of two modes (or both):

+- Contextual - misspelled words are highlighted as the user types.
+- UI - misspelled words are highlighted in a separate UI when the user clicks the 'Spellcheck' button.

+For contextual spellchecking, Spellcheckr provides a custom context menu for in-situ replacemet.

+For all usage and examples see https://mitya.uk/projects/spellcheckr